iiab/iiab/roles/nextcloud/README.md

 # Nextcloud

-This Ansible playbook was derived from an earlier ownCloud playbook thanks to Josh Dennis in ~2017.
+This Ansible playbook was derived from an earlier ownCloud playbook thanks to [Josh Dennis](https://github.com/floydianslips) in 2016/2017.

 Going forward, should Internet-in-a-Box consider integrating optimizations (or more!) from these below?
 - https://github.com/nextcloud/nextcloudpi